 Neuromuscular Dentistry approach

-It is very important to correct the structural imbalances first – the teeth, TM joints and bite position, as well as aligning the neck and other vertebrae correctly, as this often brings instant relief and is the only way of ensuring long-term relief.
+In our experience, it is very important to correct the structural imbalances first – the teeth, TM joints and bite position, as well as aligning the neck and other vertebrae correctly – as this can help with pain relief and opens the way to long-term relief.

 We find that once the structure has been balanced there is less inflammation and tension in the body – and often the underlying triggering factors are then less of an issue and easier to treat.

-You may like to read the article about our fresh, new approach to the age-old problem of treating headaches.
+You may like to read the article about our holistic approach to the age-old problem of treating headaches.